Blog – Posted on Monday, Feb 04

 78. Bird Box by Josh Malerman (2014)

 Recent memes notwithstanding, the original source of the Netflix film Bird Box was none other than this innovative work by Josh Malerman.
-In the book, something has arrived on the scene, and no one knows what it is, how it got there, or why it’s targeting civilians: all they know is that its appearance drives people mad with violence, leading them to attack others and commit suicide.
+In the book version, something has arrived on the scene, and no one knows what it is, how it got there, or why it’s targeting civilians: all they know is that its appearance drives people mad with violence, leading them to attack others and commit suicide.
 Mother of two, Malorie must decide whether to keep her young children enshrouded in darkness for all their days, or risk all of them dying at the hands of “The Problem” in order to find a better shelter.

 79. Broken Monsters by Lauren Beukes (2014)